 Jenny has returned from balmy Bozburun with tales to share from her first SwimTrek experience…

-We caught up with one of our newest staff members at SwimTrek HQ, Jenny, who just came back to us after swimming the Bozburun peninsula, south of Marmaris.
+We caught up with one of our newest staff members at SwimTrek HQ, Jenny, who just came back to us after swimming along the Bozburun peninsula, south of Marmaris, guided by Scott and Bev.

 Out there, where the Mediterranean and Aegean seas meet, Jenny had a few days to dive deep into one of our newest packages for Turkey – a fantastic alternative to enjoy after or before our popular Lycian Way trip.

-After a couple of days with mixed weather, Jenny was able to get out on the Aegean Coast, soaking up shoreside swims and a full island circumnavigation.
+After a day of mixed weather, Jenny was able to get out on the Aegean Coast under sunlight, soaking up shoreside swims and a full island circumnavigation.
 She also discovered one of the unexpected joys that comes with any SwimTrek, which is the group you’re part of and the fellow swimmers you meet from around the world – Columbia to the UK!

 "[Jenny] also discovered one of the unexpected joys that comes with any SwimTrek, which is the group you’re part of and the fellow swimmers you meet from around the world..."